 3. Don't let your children use your laptop (ever!)

 Well, maybe that’s a bit drastic, but sticky little fingers and biscuit crumbs are not a good combination, so make sure that if you do let your kids use your computer, they have also followed the advice above and have washed their hands and aren’t eating while they type /browse / research /play angry birds.

 4. Clean your computer yourself once in awhile:

 Dust and food crumbs should be shaken out of keyboards and keyboards should be wiped with a soft, lightly dampened, lint-free cloth.
 They should also be disinfected with alcohol wipes, but make sure you have switched everything off and unplugged the keyboard and mouse before you start.
 Find out how dirty your computer is! [downloadable keyboard test - uploaded in hubspot “content offers “ folder]

 5. Get a techno hygiene service in once a quarter to sanitise your keyboard and office equipment:

 Initial offers a techno hygiene service specifically designed to clean and sanitise the most germy of office equipment.
 This specialised treatment can be done quarterly, and includes the removal of grime, dust, stains like tea and coffee, correction fluid, food particles, skin cells, saliva and other debris from office equipment such as telephones, switchboards, keyboards, monitors, CPU’s, photocopiers, fax machines and shredders.

 Want to find out how dirty your laptop is and if you need some help cleaning your office equipment.
 Try our keyboard cleaning test and find out what is lurking in your keyboard.

-Let us know whether you have any handy tips and tricks of your own to keep your laptop and keyboard clean and germ free.
+Visit our Facebook page and let us know whether you have any handy tips and tricks of your own to keep your laptop and keyboard clean and germ free.